Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/04-agg-over.md

 We can augment that above query such that the total is the sum of every value in `Cnt`.
 That is: `SUM(COUNT(*))`.

-But we have grouped our data by `Country`.
 If we include this expression in our query, we will get an error:

 `Cannot perform an aggregate function on an expression containing an aggregate or a subquery.`

-To get around this issue, we use something called the __Over Clause__.
+That is, we cannot use an aggregate function on another aggregate function.
+Why?
+It kind of boils dwon to a _sequencing_ issue.

+To rephrase the problem, we want to sum all the values of `Cnt` in the output above.
+Therefore, We need to explicitly tell SQL that we need to use `SUM()` _only_ once the above result set has been computed.

+We can do this with `OVER()`.
 This allows us to define the result set as a _window_.
-So instead of aggregating on an expression, we aggregate on the result set via a window.
+So instead of aggregating on an aggregate, we aggregate on the _result set_ via a window which interposes itself between the two aggregations.

 Now we write: `SUM(COUNT(*)) OVER()`

 In this case the window is the entire result set returned by the above query.
 This is because have not specified any _partitioning_.
-As a result, we can sum `Cnt`.
+We are summming all values of `Cnt`.

 ### SQL